jindrichmynarz/dissertation/parts/sparql.md

 It may also expose specific parameters that can be provided via the configuration.

 The basic graph pattern considered in most configurations of the matchmaker is illustrated in [@lst:property-path] using the SPARQL 1.1 Property Path syntax.
+The path is complicated by intermediate resources proxying CPV concepts connected via `skos:closeMatch`, as described in [@sec:concrete-data-model].

 ```{#lst:property-path caption="Matchmaker's basic SPARQL property path"}
 ?queryContract ^pc:lot/pc:mainObject/skos:closeMatch/